deis/deis/docs/installing_deis/azure.rst

 * Create a container called ``vhds`` within a storage account in the same region as your cluster using the Azure portal.
 Note the URL of the container for the cluster creation script below.
 * Choose a cloud service name for your Deis cluster for the script below.
 The script will automatically create this cloud service for you.
 * Create an `affinity group`_ if you already don't have one.
 Supply it in quotes with the ``--affinity-group`` parameter.
 Although *using an affinity group is not mandatory*, it is **highly recommended** since it tells the Azure fabric to place all VMs in the cluster physically close to each other, reducing inter-node latency by a great deal.
 If you don't want ot use affinity groups, specify a `region`_ for Azure to use with a ``--location`` parameter.
 The default is ``"West US"``.
 If you specify both parameters, ``location`` will be ignored.
 Please note that the script *will not* create an affinity group by itself; it expects the affinity group exists.

+This script calls the ``./create-azure-user-data`` script which takes the stock cluster instance config in ``../coreos/user-data.example``, customizes it for Azure, and inserts a unique cluster discovery endpoint.
+It will then use the newly created CoreOS config on the newly provisioned cluster.

 With that, let's run the azure-coreos-cluster script which will create the CoreOS cluster.
 Fill in the bracketed values with the values for your deployment you created above.